Pillow Pets: Product

 An ordinary Pillow Pet is made with chenille fabric.
 Underneath it is a velcro strap.
 Given that it starts in pillow position, its strap fastens to the other side in order to transform it into a stuffed toy.
 If the strap is unfastened again, the Pillow Pet can again be used as a pillow.

 The original release of Pillow Pets included merely six varieties.
 Now, more than one hundred varieties of Pillow Pets have been sold by CJ Products.
 Current varieties range from scented to body pillow pets, they even have a North Dakota State University pillow pet available as one of the licensed Pillow Pets.
 Available as one of the licensed Pillow Pets that exist for MLB, NFL, NHL and NCAA sports teams.
 There are also themed Pillow Pets based on Disney characters.
 Stuffed toys based on Thomas the Tank Engine, Scooby-Doo, Dora the Explorer, and SpongeBob SquarePants were produced as well.

 Aside from different themed Pets, they offer a diverse range of different sized Pets.
 These different sizes range from 11 inches, 14 inches, 18 inches and even 30 inches.
 The largest of these pets are from their Jumboz Plush set.
 Pillow Pets even offer different styles such as BodyPillars which are elongated and Pet Beds.
 Pet Beds are BPA and Phthalates free.

-CJ Products has also licensed Pillow Pets for three English Premier League football clubs for release in September.
+CJ Products has also licensed Pillow Pets for three English Premier League football clubs.
 Besides stuffed animals, other products bear the Pillow Pets name, such as blankets, slippers, hats, and print pajamas.
 Brush Pets, which are toothbrushes based on Pillow Pets were also products.
 Three Pillow Pets books and two board games are also available.
 In late October 2011, a Pillow Pets video game was released for Nintendo DS.
 In 2016, a shortly lived web browser game titled Pillow Pets World launched, featuring interactive Pillow Pet related games for children to play for free.
 As of 2018, it was no longer accessible.